osteele/blog.osteele.com/_posts/2003-05-13-designing-a-language.md

 Visual designers prototype multiple solutions to a problem, compare them, and iterate.
 This is a useful process for language design as well.
 It goes beyond use cases in that a set of solutions, instead of a single solution, is evaluated against each use case.

-Among all the tradeoffs in the design of LZX, the most frequent has been between internal consistency and standards compatability.
+Among all the tradeoffs in the design of LZX, the most frequent has been between internal consistency and standards compatibility.
 Often usability is the tiebreaker.

 #### Watch the Curve